FriederikeBock/ALICEPCGtutorial/Afterburners/neutralPionAndEtaAna.md

 ```
 root -b -x -q -l 'TaskV1/MakeCutLog.C("file.root","CutSelection.log",$mode)'
 ```
 It will write a file called _CutSelection.log_, as defined by the argument.
 It is called by default when executing our base shell-script and call cuts contained in this cutselection file will be analyzed.
-If you don't want that you explicitly have to tell this whne asked about the this particular file and edit it yourself.
+If you don't want that, you explicitly have to tell this when asked about this particular file and edit it yourself.

 The modes which are defined in the conversion software are:

 | mode | reco technique |
 | :---  | :--- |